 - 1. New office development will be supported in the following locations: - Town centres; - Within the Central Activities Zone, focussing on the emerging town centre at Battersea Power Station and the emerging CAZ local centre at Nine Elms near Vauxhall; - Appropriate edge-of-centre sites near town centres, as identified in the SSAD or in the site allocations section of this document; - Within the parts of the SIL identified for Industrial Business Park uses; - Local centres; - On sites allocated for office uses in the SSAD. - 2.
 In the Lombard Road/York Road Riverside, Ransomes Dock, and Wandsworth Riverside Quarter and Wandle Delta Focal Points, offices suitable for SMEs will be supported as part of mixed use developments in order to create vibrant active places, in accordance with DMPD policy DMO8 and Core Strategy policy PL9.
-To ensure there is no detrimental impact on town centres, applications for developments that would result in a net increase in employment (use class B) floorspace will need to be justified by a sequential test.
+To ensure there is no detrimental impact on town centres, applications for developments that would result in a net increase in employment (use class B1a) floorspace will need to be justified by a sequential test.
 Applications for office floorspace over the 2,500 sq ms threshold will need to be justified by an impact assessment, in accordance with the NPPF. - 3.
-In areas lacking local jobs, such as Roehampton, measures to promote additional employment through regeneration initiatives will be supported.
+In areas lacking local jobs, such as Roehampton, measures to promote additional employment through regeneration initiatives willbe supported.
 This may include small-scale B class floorspace that is aimed at local start-up and SME businesses.
 This floorspace should be in appropriate locations, near to Town Centres, Local Centres or Important Local Parades, should be in places with good public transport accessibility, and should be part of a cluster of mutually-supporting uses such as libraries, cultural facilities and community centres. - 4.
-To help meet the need for business and industrial floorspace, and to support emerging and growing industries, the following areas are designated as Economic Use Intensification Areas: - Former Gala Bingo Hall/Riverside Business Park, Bendon Valley - Gas Holder, Hunts Trucks, Delta Business Park, Armoury Way - Panorama Antennas, Frogmore - Causeway Island, Keltbray Site and Wentworth House, Dormay Street - Ferrier Street
+To help meet the need for business and industrial floorspace, and to support emerging and growing industries, the following areas as set out on the Policies Map,are designated as Economic Use Intensification Areas: